 Allow LAN Access

-However, because all network traffic is going through that secure hose, that makes it impossible to see anything else on your local network.
-For example, if your media library is stored on a network hard drive, your Android TV wouldn’t be able to see it.
+However, because all network traffic is going through that secure hose, seeing anything else on your local network is impossible.
+For example, if your media library is stored on a network hard drive, your Android TV can’t see it.

 That’s where the Allow LAN Access setting comes in.

-Checking this box will exclude any local traffic from going through the VPN connection.
-Any device on your local network will be able see your Android TV as if it weren’t connected to IPVanish at all.
+Checking this box will exclude local traffic from the VPN connection.
+Any device on your local network can see your Android TV as if it weren’t connected to IPVanish.

 Recommended Setting: Check Allow LAN Access if you have a media server on your network or you need to share files to your Android TV device.
 If not, leave it unchecked.